Yakovlevian torque: Bipolar disorder

+Development and evolution

+There is some evidence suggesting that the Yakovlevian torque is related to the aurofacial asymmetry and the contralateral organization of the brain and is due to a not quite complete twist of the anterior part of the head.
+According to the axial twist theory, each side of the brain represents the opposite body side due to a developmental twist along the body axis.

 Presence in primates

 Yakovlevian torque is found in modern humans and fossil hominids, appearing reliably as early as Homo erectus.
 The patterning of petalias in extinct human ancestors is examined via endocasts, wherein a cast is made of the cranial vault: the asymmetries of human ancestors can be measured from these casts because petalias leave impressions inside the cranial vault.

 Some authors have reported that similar petalia patterns are found in a number of primates including Old World monkeys, New World monkeys and Great apes, but others report different protrusions; these differences seem to be tied to which techniques are used to measure the petalia, so it is not well-understood if all primates demonstrate Yakovlevian torque.